 Representation in these circumstances requires an intense multifaceted approach that will include many of the steps taken in any domestic violence defense but will also include gathering information from other sources.
 Proper representation against domestic violence charges, California and beyond is important.
 At Aizman Law Firm, we can guarantee you will get an experienced domestic violence attorney.
-Los Angeles domestic violence charges can impact your life in many ways so a good lawyer is needed.

 The first step for a victim defendant should be attempting to educate and persuade the prosecutor as to the true facts of the situation.
 Many good prosecutors will pay close attention to evidence that the defendant is actually victim.
 This is where relationships play a very important role.
 Former prosecutors who now practice criminal defense will usually have the relationships necessary to obtain the ear of the prosecutor in your case.
 The attorneys at the Aizman Law Firm have those relationships.
 We know who to speak with and how to speak with them.
 When we speak, people listen.

 The following links have information on the criminal court process:

 If you have been arrested for domestic violence and would like to learn more about what attorneys charge.

 If you want to understand why its important to have an attorney represent you.